kkav-43/tt10-verilog-addon1/docs/info.md

 ## How it works

-This project implements a Half Adder, a basic combinational circuit that adds two binary digits (A and B).
-The outputs are:
+This project implements a Rectangular to Cylindrical Coordinate Converter.
+It takes Cartesian coordinates (x, y) as inputs and outputs the corresponding cylindrical coordinates (r, θ).

 Sum (S) = A ⊕ B (XOR operation)
 Carry (Cout) = A & B (AND operation)